Magnetic resonance imaging

 Moderate to high quality evidence suggests small increases in the cerebellum and the right lenticular nucleus.

-Moderate to high quality suggests an increased risk of having a cavum septum pellucidum, and increased volume in the lateral and third ventricles.
+Moderate to high quality finds an increased risk of having a cavum septum pellucidum, and increased volume in the lateral and third ventricles.

 Compared to people with schizophrenia